-In my last blog I listed a number of changes to the Rules of Civil Procedure, affecting Applications to Pass Accounts.
-In this blog I would like to focus on one of these changes, the addition of a new “type” of participants in the Application.
+In my last blog, Passing of Accounts: New Rules, I listed a number of changes to the Rules of Civil Procedure, affecting Applications to Pass Accounts.
+In this blog I would like to focus on one of these changes: the addition of a new “type” of participants in the Application.

 Under the old Rule 74.18, a person served with an Application to Pass Accounts could either serve and file a Notice of Objection to the Accounts (Rule 74.18(7)) or do nothing.
 If the person objected to the accounts, he/she became a formal participant in the Application.
 If nothing was filed, then the person was not entitled to any further notice regarding the Application.